Update: Global consent for TCF is no longer allowed under the GDPR and is removed as an option.

 Global consent in TCF

-Consent will be stored with a eu-consentv2 cookie on consensu.org.
-Which is a domain handled by IAB to oversee implementation.
+Consent will be stored with an EU-consentv2 cookie on consensu.org, which is a domain handled by IAB to oversee implementation.

 Consent Specific to your Website